Uganda

 1. The use of impressed stamps was authorised in 1918 by Uganda Government Ordinance No 90 and presumably began around that date.
 Illustrated below is a set of 22 proofs in vermilion from 1c to 500r, including apparently odd denominations which correspond to sixteenths of a rupee (Indian annas, eg 37c=6 annas and 62c=10 annas).
 The vast majority of these values are not known as issued stamps.

-3. The shape of the crown and the position of the leaves differ slightly from one value to another.
-Also the blue stamps have the word UGANDA in heavier font than the red stamps.
+4. The shape of the crown and the position of the leaves differ slightly from one value to another.

 Notes: